 - Bluehost – Solid hosting provider that offers easy integrations with WordPress and Weebly

 If you’re a novice with little to no experience when it comes to site building, we recommend considering all-purpose builders (like Wix) because they will make your life a lot easier.
-We’ll go over some of the main reasons why Wix may not be the perfect choice for you later on, so make sure to read until the end.
-Without further ado, let’s take an in-depth look at our top Wix alternatives of 2021.
+We’ll go over some of the main reasons why Wix may not be the perfect choice for you, later on, so make sure to read until the end.
+Without further ado, let’s take an in-depth look at our top Wix alternatives for 2022.

 Weebly is a fantastic choice for users looking for a site builder that functions very similar to Wix but does a few things differently.
 In our recent Wix vs Weebly comparison, we found the two platforms to be extremely evenly matched and even though Wix did take the cake overall, we found Weebly to actually be a better option for some people.